try0/wicket-toastr/README.md

 .initialize();
 ```

 ## Display toast with ToastrBehavior

 add ToastrBehavior to any of components in page
 ```java
 add(new ToastrBehavior());
 ```
-or set "true" to setAutoAppendBehavior on initialize settings
+or set true to setAutoAppendBehavior on initialize settings
 ```java
 ToastrSettings.createInitializer(this)
 .setAutoAppendBehavior(true)